tikv/minitrace-rust/README.md

 Libraries are able to set up an individual tracing context, regardless of whether the caller has set up a tracing context or not.
 This can be achieved by using `Span::root()` to start a new trace and `Span::set_local_parent()` to set up a local context for the current thread.

-The `full_name!()` macro can auto detect the function's full name, which is usedas the name of the root span.
+The `full_name!()` macro can detect the function's full name, which is used as the name of the root span.

 ```rust
 use minitrace::prelude::*;